JHU-PL-Lab/www-fpse/style-guide.md

 7. Speaking of exceptions, they are used frequently in OCaml code, but they often make debugging difficult when they're thrown from deep within the code structure.
 Especially for larger programs use `option` or `result` values, and handle errors locallly.

+8. Excessive nesting of conditionals or match statements should be avoided; it causes confusion and bugs (especially if parentheses aren't used).
+In particular, when matching on nested data structures (e.g. variants that contain other variants), it's often clearer to match on the entire data structure all at once instead of matching each layer.
+For instance, the following:
+    ```ocaml
+    match x with
+    | Ok (Some y) -> (* ... *)
+    | Ok (None) ->  (* ... *)
+    | Error msg -> (* ... *)
+    ```
+    is more concise than
+    ```ocaml
+    match x with
+    | Ok z ->
+      match z with
+      | Some y -> (* ... *)
+      | Non -> (* ... *)
+    | Error msg -> (* ... *)
+    ```

-8. Use libraries like `Core` whenever possible instead of "rolling your own."
+9. Use libraries like `Core` whenever possible instead of "rolling your own."
 At the end of the day, it's not worth it to re-invent the wheel when there's correct, efficient code out there designed by OCaml experts and used/bugtested by thousands of people.
 The only exceptions are 1) when we tell you not to use a certain library for pedagogical purposes and 2) when literally no library exists for your specific task.

-9. In general, you should be writing functional code, with no mutation.
+10. In general, you should be writing functional code, with no mutation.
 However, OCaml does have mutable data structures like refs and arrays, and sometimes there are cases where mutation and other non-functional constructs are useful.
 Use them judiciously; don't shy away from mutation if it makes your code more elegant, but do not put for-loops everywhere either.
 Also for some homework problems you will be required to avoid mutation.

 ## Naming Conventions